Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 ## Interpretation and Conclusions

-The purpose of this experiment was to evaluate voltage stability and redundancy of the Fan Diagnostic Tool when being powered from different sources (Lochinvar Control Board, USB, or both).
+The purpose of this experiment was to evaluate the voltage stability and redundancy of the Fan Diagnostic Tool when powered from different sources, including the Lochinvar Control Board, USB, and both.
 By applying different resistive loads and measuring the voltage, current, and power dissipation, we were able to assess the power delivery system under different levels of stress.
 Doing this, we were able to identify signs of power stability or instability.

 Across all three power source configurations, the voltage readings remained consistently within a small range, even when going from low load (High resistance) to high load (Low resistance).
 For example, when using USB power along the voltage drops from 3.309 V (1 kΩ) to 3.036 V (4.7 Ω).
 This is about an 8.2 % decrease despite a large rise in current.
 We can see the same concept for only being powered by the Lochinvar Control Board and when being powered by both sources.

-When using the Dual Power configuration (Both USB and Lochinvar Control Board) we can see it had nearly identical results to either power source being used independently.
+When using the Dual Power configuration (Both USB and Lochinvar Control Board), we can see it had nearly identical results to either power source being used independently.
 This shows that the redundant power sources work effectively with no evidence of voltage instability when both sources are connected.

 In conclusion, the results show that the Fan Diagnostic Tool maintains stable voltage levels across a range of load conditions and power source configurations.
 The Dual Power configuration shows that the tool can draw from redundant sources without introducing instability.